Antimony: Supply risk

+In December 2024, the PR China has banned export of critical minerals.

 Applications

-Approximately 48% of antimony is consumed in flame retardants, 33% in lead–acid batteries, and 8% in plastics.
+In 2017, approximately 48% of antimony was consumed in flame retardants, 33% in lead–acid batteries, and 8% in plastics.

 Flame retardants

 Antimony is mainly used as the trioxide for flame-proofing compounds, always in combination with halogenated flame retardants except in halogen-containing polymers.
 The flame retarding effect of antimony trioxide is produced by the formation of halogenated antimony compounds, which react with hydrogen atoms, and probably also with oxygen atoms and OH radicals, thus inhibiting fire.
 Markets for these flame-retardants include children's clothing, toys, aircraft, and automobile seat covers.
 They are also added to polyester resins in fiberglass composites for such items as light aircraft engine covers.
-The resin will burn in the presence of an externally generated flame, but will extinguish when the external flame is removed.
+The resin will burn in the presence of an externally generated flame, but will extinguish when the external flame is removed..
+Antimony trioxide is also used as a synergist with brominated flame retardants in housings and plastic parts for electrical and electronic equipment (e.g., HIPS/ABS enclosures) to meet flammability standards such as UL 94.

 Alloys

 Antimony forms a highly useful alloy with lead, increasing its hardness and mechanical strength.
+When casting it increases fluidity of the melt and reduces shrinkage during cooling.
 For most applications involving lead, varying amounts of antimony are used as alloying metal.
 In lead–acid batteries, this addition improves plate strength and charging characteristics.
 For sailboats, lead keels are used to provide righting moment, ranging from 600 lbs to over 200 tons for the largest sailing superyachts; to improve hardness and tensile strength of the lead keel, antimony is mixed with lead between 2% and 5% by volume.
-Antimony is used in antifriction alloys (such as Babbitt metal), in bullets and lead shot, electrical cable sheathing, type metal (for example, for linotype printing machines), solder (some "lead-free" solders contain 5% Sb), in pewter, and in hardening alloys with low tin content in the manufacturing of organ pipes.
+Antimony is used in antifriction alloys (such as Babbitt metal), in bullets and lead shot, electrical cable sheathing, type metal (for example, for Linotype printing machines), solder (some "lead-free" solders contain 5% Sb), in pewter, and in hardening alloys with low tin content in the manufacturing of organ pipes.